icpm-kth/uqsa/index.md

-This is an R package that performs *parameter estimation*, *uncertainty quantification*, and *global sensitivity analysis* using Bayesian methods and ABC-MCMC sampling.
+This is an R package that performs *parameter estimation*, *uncertainty quantification*, and *global sensitivity analysis* using Bayesian methods, MCMC sampling and variance based decomposition methods.

 * **Source code:** https://github.com/icpm-kth/uqsa/